simonmichael/hledger/hledger/hledger.m4.md

   2. or make non-cost amounts less precise (remove unnecessary decimal digits that are raising the precision)
   3. or add a posting to absorb the imbalance (eg "expenses:rounding".
 Remember that one posting may [omit the amount](#postings); that's convenient here.)

-### Transaction balancing and Gain postings

-The `Gain` [account type](#account-types) has a special behaviour: postings to Gain-type accounts are ignored by transaction balancing.

-This is useful in hledger 2, as part of automated lots/gains tracking.
-Gain postings are also supported in hledger 1, for compatibility;
-this makes it easier to keep a journal compatible with both hledger versions.

 ## Tags

 <!-- Note: same section name as Commands > tags; that one will have anchor #tags-1.
 If reordering these, update all #tags[-1] links. -->